 Your heart will be checked before and during treatment with trastuzumab to help ensure there are no problems.
 To help protect the heart while taking trastuzumab, it may be helpful to adopt a lifestyle that includes a healthy diet, regular exercise and for those who smoke, quitting smoking .

-Because of the risk of heart problems, trastuzumab is most often only recommended for people with breast tumors that are larger than one centimeter.
-There is controversy as to whether very small (smaller than one centimeter), lymph node-negative tumors should be treated with trastuzumab therapy.
+Because of the risk of heart problems, trastuzumab is usually only recommended for people with breast tumors that are larger than one centimeter.
+There is controversy as to whether very small (smaller than one centimeter), lymph node-negative tumors should be treated with trastuzumab.

 To learn more about trastuzumab, visit the National Institutes of Health’s Medline Plus website.

 - Our breast care helpline 1-877 GO KOMEN (1-877-465-6636) provides free, professional support services and help finding local support groups and resources.
 Our trained and caring staff are available to you and your family Monday through Friday from 9:00 a.m. to 10:00 p.m.
 ET and from 6:00 a.m. to 7:00 p.m.
 PT.